emfinfo/conseillers/README.md

   * new Data in DB

 * Prerequisites to use and test :
-  * Netbeans 8.2 and the « Pleasure Play Framework Plugin » installed
+  * Netbeans (8.2 or 9.x) and the « Pleasure Play Framework Plugin » installed
   * Java 8 JRE or SDK
   * A running MySQL server (min 5.5) for local database operations
   * MySQL Workbench application (or other) to mount a local DB